bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/boston.md

 ## Locations!

-The main metropolitan area of Boston and Cambridge are joined by a solid subway system and are generally pretty interchangeable.
+The main metropolitan areas of Boston and Cambridge are joined by a solid subway system and are generally pretty interchangeable.
 Some of the locations on this list are in Cambridge, some are across the river in Boston.
 It's a pretty small area and pretty walkable / public-transit-able.
 There's plenty of things to do and see in the surrounding areas, but we've focused our list on the Boston/Cambridge metro area since that's where we expect most people will be staying.
 The main hotel is technically in Cambridge (but the airport is in Boston).

 ## What to eat